 stubpy.emitter

-Stub text generation — converts live class objects into .pyi source.
+Stub text generation — converts live objects and module-level symbols into .pyi source text.

 Two formatting modes are chosen automatically:

-• Multi-line for methods with > 2 parameters, each on its own indented line with a trailing comma for clean diffs.
+• Multi-line — used for larger signatures; each parameter gets its own indented line with a trailing comma.

 generate_class_stub(cls: type, ctx: StubContext) str[source]